elydre/aledlang/README.md

 # AledLang

-AledLang is a stupid programming language, this repo contains what is *- I hope -* the only tool to compile and debug it.
+AledLang is a stupid 🤹 programming language, this repo contains what is *- I hope -* the only tool to compile and debug it.

 This language is so difficult to use that programming an AledLang interpertor is simpler than making a hello world with it...
-Aled is the contraction of "à l'aide" in French which means "help" / "help me".
+Aled is the contraction of "à l'aide" in French which means "help" / "help me" 📣

 Originally, it is interpreted but a compiler for x86 in 32bit is now functional (it generates GNU assembly files and not directly .elf files).

 ## Compiler Features

-- `-b` (compl) Compile to elf i386 on the fly (requires `gcc`)
+- `-b` (compl) Compile to elf i386 on the fly 💾 (requires `gcc`)
 - `-c` (compl) Print the generated assembly code to stdout
 - `-d` (intrp) Print the stack and code position at each step
-- `-e` (intrp) Please read the lua documentation about this option
+- `-e` (intrp) Please 🛐 read the lua documentation about this option
-- `-f` (intrp) Disable stack overflow / jump out of bounds checks
+- `-f` (intrp) Disable stack overflow / jump out of bounds checks 🫣
 - `-h` Print a help message in the console like every good program
 - `-r` (compl) Compile to elf i386 and run it (implies `-b`)
 - `-s` (intrp) Like `-d` but wait for a key press between each step
-- `-v` Dump version and don't give you bugger like it's impossible
+- `-v` Dump version and don't give you bugger 🍔 like it's impossible

 ## Syntax

-The language was designed to be written on a single line, the number, keyword and operator must be separated by any non-null quantity of any whitespace.
+The language was designed to be written on a single line 🪦, the number, keyword and operator must be separated by any non-null quantity of any whitespace.